Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 Get Your Free Genealogy Forms

 "*" indicates required fields

-Looking for your birth parents and other relatives?
+Looking for your birth parents, cousins and other relatives?
 Curious about how to determine relationships from shared DNA?
 This guide can help.

 Autosomal DNA testing companies report the amount of DNA you and a match share to give you an estimate of your relationship.
 The chart below expands on those estimates (measured in centimorgans, or cM) to help you more figure out how you and a match are related.
 Use this chart to learn how to use shared DNA to determine relationships with matches.

-In the “Average Percentage” column below, find the number nearest to your shared cM.
-The Relationship column shows the likely relationship(s).
+In the “Average Percentage” columns, find the number nearest to your shared cM.
+The Relationship column shows the likely relationship(s) based on that amount of DNA.
 Other relationships are possible, though, as shown in the “Range” column.
 For example, if you share 900 cM with someone, possible relationships include first cousins, half-aunt/uncle and half-niece/nephew, great-grandparent/great-grandchild, and great-aunt/uncle and great-niece/nephew.